Marketing Strategy Blog

 How to Build Effective Personas for SaaS SEO

-• Job Titles and Responsibilities: Identify key decision-makers, such as CTOs, product managers, or operations leads, who are instrumental in purchasing decisions.
+• Job Titles and Responsibilities: Identify key decision-makers who are instrumental in purchasing decisions.
 Understanding their roles allows you to tailor content that resonates with their specific responsibilities and goals.

 • Challenges and Pain Points: Focus on the core problems they are looking to solve.
 Whether it’s improving team communication, streamlining operations, or enhancing customer support, these challenges should directly guide your keyword and content strategy.